curl/everything-curl/transfers/conn/reuse.md

  - The previous transfer is deemed having idled for too long.
 By default libcurl never attempts to reuse a connection that has been idle for more than 118 seconds.
 This time can be changed with `CURLOPT_MAXAGE_CONN`.

+ - If the connection pool is full when a transfer ends and a new connection is about to get stored there, the oldest idle connection in the pool is closed and discarded and therefore cannot be reused anymore.
+Increase the connection pool size with `CURLMOPT_MAXCONNECTS` or `CURLOPT_MAXCONNECTS`, depending on which API you are using.

  - When using the multi interface, if the previous transfer has not ended when the next transfer is started, and the previous connection cannot be used